 They comprise a flock of students of English & American Studies, English-Speaking Cultures (BA) and Transnational Literature (MA) at the University of Bremen.
-This is the twentieth year of Foules activities; “The Tempest” is their twenty-sixth production.
+This is the twentieth year of Foules activities; “The Tempest” is their twenty-seventh production.

 The name (das Vogelparlament) comes from a dream-poem by Geoffrey Chaucer, centring on a conference of birds – or fowls – to choose their mates on St. Valentine’s Day.
 It is thought to have been written in celebration of a marriage, perhaps that of the young King Richard II to Anne of Bohemia in 1382.
 At the end of the poem, the debate is unresolved, and the birds agree to assemble a year later to decide.
 (Anyone interested in following up a German link should consult the traditional folksong entitled Die Vogelhochzeit.)

 Our “Parlement of Foules” assembles twice a year, in fully fledged form with performances in mid-summer and in a slimmed-down version with performances in November.
 We look forward to seeing you here in the

 again, observing our ‘debate’.
 If interested, contact Michael Claridge at Claridge[at]uni-bremen.de.

 Our next performances will be in the Theaterhaus Schnürschuh on 21st to 24th June, 2016.

 If you would like details of future productions, send an email to the above email address, so that we can add you to the mailing list of the Bremen English Drama Network, informing lovers of English-language drama (not only in schools) about relevant activities, workshops, performances, guest lectures etc. in and around Bremen.